Long Beach Personal Injury Lawyer

 - We handle every aspect of a personal injury case, from initial investigations all the way through a trial.

-- Will take all Long Beach personal injury cases on a contingency fee basis.
+- Our Long Beach personal injury attorneys will take all Long Beach personal injury cases on a contingency fee basis.
 This means that we collect no legal fees until after we secure the compensation our clients deserve.

 Why do I Need a Long Beach Personal Injury Attorney?

-- Obtain all evidence related to the incident, including photographs, video surveillance, eyewitness statements, medical reports, accident reports, and more.
+- Obtain all evidence related to the incident, including photographs, video surveillance, eyewitness statements, medical reports, medical records, accident reports, and more.

 - Work with trusted medical professionals to ensure their client is properly evaluated and to help calculate total medical expenses.

-- Negotiate with all parties involved, including insurance companies, to reach a fair settlement or prepare to take the case to trial if necessary.
+- Negotiate with all parties involved, including insurance companies, insurance adjusters, to reach a fair settlement or prepare to take the case to trial if necessary.